hayes/dirtybit/README.md

 This will evaluate your expressions against the new state, and call the handlers for any expressions that changed.

-###### `filter_constructor(change)` -> update
+###### `helper_constructor(change)` -> update
-* change: a callback to call anytime the filters result updates
+* change: a callback to call anytime the helpers result updates
 * update: will be called with the current values of the arguments it was passed.

-when update is called, the filter should look at the passed in value and call change with the filters result.
+when update is called, the helper should look at the passed in value and call change with the helpers result.

-The filter constructor will be called with the dirtyBit instance as its context so instance methods such as register and split will be avaialbe on `this`
+The helper constructor will be called with the dirtyBit instance as its context so instance methods such as register and split will be available on `this`